filthz/sismargaret/README.md

 cadoPath: "/cado-nfs/cado-nfs.py"
 cadoCliPath: "/cado-client.sh"

+# Change this to the output of the "nproc" command
+serverThreads: "16"
 authToken: "eyJhbGciOiJIUzUxMiJ9.[REDACTED]"
 ```
 Notice how the API key is within the double quotes
+You should also modify serverThreads to the amount of threads your CPU have.
+If you're not sure of the amount, you can run the `nproc` command and use its output instead.
+For instance, it'll be "32" on 7950X

 ### Notice: Updating from 1.0 to 1.1
 If you were using miner version 1.0, first stop it with `sudo docker stop $(sudo docker ps -aq -f ancestor=margaret-miner); sudo docker rm $(sudo docker ps -aq -f ancestor=margaret-miner)`